-The Texas Rangers have a history of sluggers including Ruben Sierra, Juan Gonzalez, Alex Rodriguez and Jose Canseco.
-Joey Gallo is looking to join that list in the years ahead.
-As one of the premier home run hitters in the minors, early Joey Gallo cards are garnering attention in the hobby.
-The big question is whether the excitement of his home runs are enough to offset the massive strikeout totals he has put up in the past.
+As one of the premier home run hitters, Joey Gallo rookie cards and prospects are garnering attention in the hobby.
+The big question is whether the excitement of his home runs is enough to offset the massive strikeout totals.

 Below is a list of Joey Gallo prospect card highlights.
 It's not a full list but rather some of the top choices a lot of collectors look to for varying reasons.